 With the proliferation of remotely-operated and automated combat units, the trend in military technology seems to be moving toward missions carried out by automated warriors, with the flesh-and-blood controllers battling safely from behind computer terminals.
-For more information on the Predator and other remotely-controlled aircraft, check out the links on the next page.
+For more information on the Predator and other remotely-controlled aircraft, check out the links below.

 - The Air Force Civil Engineer Support Agency